 - You can test the market before investing in an expensive print run

 - Now you can more easily protect the copying and distribution of your ebook with Digital Rights Management (DRM)

 For readers, ebooks have these disadvantages over printed books –

-- Ebooks can be disappointing because any author can publish their own ebook cheaply and easily, resulting in poor editorial quality
+- Ebooks can be disappointing because any author can publish their own ebook cheaply and easily, resulting in poor quality all round

 - Text formatting is often substandard, for the same reason above, making for a compromised reading experience

 - The reflowable nature of most ebook formats makes book formatting difficult and this can impact on the reader experience

 - It’s harder to share ebooks with friends and family due to DRM